oblac/jodd-site/doc/servlets.md

 Read more about *Jodd* [JSP tag library](taglibrary.html).

-## JSP functions

-*Jodd* also offers few JSP functions for most common usage.
-They are mostly wrappers over existing utils, but there are few servlets related functions that might come handy.

-We didn't want to expose too many of our util functions as JSP functions.
-We just wanted to keep and maintain the minimal set of functions needed.
-On the other hand, JSP functions are so easy to add in your own projects.

 ## CSRF shield

 *Jodd* provides simple and efficient CSRF ([Cross-site request forgery][1] protection.